 First impressions happen only once, so you want to make yours count — both in person and online.
 A healthcare provider’s online biography is the first introduction new patients have to who they are.
+Writing a professional biography that is informative and shows off your skills and personality can make a big difference.
 What you choose to highlight could persuade prospective patients to schedule an appointment.

 Your biography is a key component of your online professional presence.
 Done right, it will help you gain visibility, win respect, and build trust with new patients.